New York's MTA has no plan for extra borrowing

 The MTA, which operates New York City's subway and buses, as well as trains to suburbs and various bridges and tunnels, was still calculating the costs from this week's flooding and fierce winds and has no estimates of the financial fallout.

-A leading issuer in America's municipal bond market, the MTA was pushing ahead with $870 million in debt sales next week, including an offering of $260 million of floating-rate notes delayed from this week because trading was interrupted by Sandy.
+A leading issuer in America's municipal bond market, the MTA was pushing ahead with more than $1 billion in debt sales next week, including an offering of $259 million of floating-rate notes delayed from this week because trading was interrupted by Sandy.

 "We are anticipating good investor interest next week," said Pat McCoy, the MTA's director of finance.